yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 Interested in adding this awesome feature to yuzu, and providing full support for games like `Game Builder Garage` or the `Nintendo Labo` collection, [german77](https://github.com/german77) {{< gh-hovercard "8636" "emulated the clustering processor" >}} required to let the games access the camera on the Joy-Cons or any camera the user wants to provide, even if it is a desktop capture obtained from OBS Studio.

 {{< imgs
-	"./ir.png| While this looks like a homebrew app, it's in fact the real configuration Nintendo provides on its games"
+	"./ir.png| While this looks like a homebrew app, it's in fact the real IR interface Nintendo provides for its games"
   >}}

 Users wanting to play with this setting can find it in `Emulation > Configure… > Controls > Advanced tab > Infrared Camera`.

 {{< imgs
-	"./camera.png| You can find the setting here"
+	"./camera.png| What a sleek little menu"
   >}}

-This work doesn’t include the moment processor required by `1-2-Switch!` yet
+This work doesn’t include the moment processor required by `1-2-Switch!` just yet.

 Steam Deck users reported having issues when using external controllers, but not while using the integrated Deck controls. toastUnlimited hopped onto the issue and found that the reason is the included prerelease [SDL2](https://www.libsdl.org/) version we’ve been using.